 Ownership

 The holder of this licence shall be incorporated in Zimbabwe.
-The Licensee shall ensure that foreign ownership is limited to forty nine percent (49%) of the total shareholding.

 Any changes in information submitted to the Authority by the Licensee at the time of application for this licence should be reported to the Authority without delay

 Substantial changes, where a shareholder acquires or transfers more than ten (10) percent of the shareholding at any stage must be approved by the Authority before it is implemented.